 As for shopping, you’re absolutely spoilt for choice in Malaga.
 Once you’ve stopped for a little meal in the Old Town, you can always pick up a few gifts for the folks back home or treat yourself to something you’ve had your eye on for ages.
 In fact there are more than 1,000 boutiques, shops and other small little outlets where you can buy everything from high-end designer fashion to traditional handicrafts.

 I’d say that this is the perfect blend of sights, history, cuisine and a good-old fashioned trip to the beach – it’s exactly this reason why Malaga is just so incredibly diverse.
-If you ever decide to come here for a little break, I can guarantee that you won’t be disappointed.
-This travel guide is part of my Bucket List Giveaway with Click&Go, and there’ll be a deal to Malaga coming up shortly, so if you’ve been tempted to go, then just do it! :)
+If you ever decide to come here for a little break, I can guarantee that you won’t be disappointed. :)